blinkhash/foundation-v1-server/README.md

 #### 2) Configuration

 ##### Portal Configuration
-Inside the `config_example.json` file, ensure the default configuration will work for your environment, then copy the file to `config.json`.
+Inside the `config.json` file, ensure that the default configuration will work for your environment before starting the pool.

 Explanation for each field:

 ````
 {
-    /* Specifies the level of log output verbosity.
-Anything more severe than the level specified
-       will also be logged. */
-    "logLevel": "debug", //or "warning", "error"

-    /* By default NOMP logs to console and gives pretty colors.
-If you direct that output to a
-       log file then disable this feature to avoid nasty characters in your log file. */
-    "logColors": true,

     /* The NOMP CLI (command-line interface) will listen for commands on this port.
 For example,
        blocknotify messages are sent to NOMP through this. */
     "cliPort": 17117,